 Other Cartography Inconsistencies

-TPTB have obviously noticed that when DS9 was being produced.
-According to the DS9 Technical Manual the core worlds of the Federation are no more than 50ly from DS9.
+The people in charge obviously noticed that when DS9 was being produced.
+According to the DS9 Technical Manual, the core worlds of the Federation are no more than 50ly from DS9.
 This was the only way to allow the crew of DS9 to visit Earth on their vacation, and to show storylines such as the Dominion War that involves the Federation as a whole and not only some outposts in the same sector.
 Most of the mentioned speeds and distances make sense again, if we reduce the diameter of the Federation to about 200ly.
-It is interesting that most of the real star systems mentioned in Star Trek, such as Altair, Aldebaran, Alpha Eridani or Gamma Trianguli are within this 200ly range.
-On the other hand there are a few notable exceptions, like Rigel or Antares that are both many hundred light years away.
+It is interesting in this regard that most of the real star systems mentioned in Star Trek, such as Altair, Aldebaran, Alpha Eridani or Gamma Trianguli are within this 200ly range.
+On the other hand, there are a few notable exceptions, like Rigel or Antares that are both many hundred light years away.
 Maybe these are isolated colonies?

 For much more on this topic, go to the incredibly detailed cartography section at Star Trek Dimension.

-Earth currently has a population of 6 billion.
+Earth currently has a population of 8 billion.
 Although this figure will keep rising, it is not economic, much less desirable if it were much higher in the 24th century.
 Vulcan has a population of 6 billion in 2258, according to "Star Trek (2009)".
-So an average of 6 billion inhabitants per member planet may be a starting point, assuming that Earth and Vulcan are average planets.
-With 150 member planets, this would give us 900 billion.
+So an average of 7 billion inhabitants per member planet may be a starting point, assuming that Earth and Vulcan are average planets.
+With 150 member planets, this would give us 1.05 trillion.
 Most colonies can be supposed to have a much smaller population, but we don't know their number.
 Anyway, according to this rough suggestion, a total Federation population above 1 trillion seems possible.
 Still, with "only" several billion humans (Earth plus colonies) among a trillion, it remains a problem why humans are that dominant in the Federation.
-Maybe it is just that humans like to travel and to explore that they are seen everywhere.
+Maybe it is just because humans like to travel and to explore that they are seen everywhere.

 Rigel is a real star almost 800 light years away from Earth.
 It would take years to travel from Earth to the Rigel system even at high warp, so already the original Enterprise's journey to Rigel VII in "The Cage" was problematic to justify.
 In the following, however, Rigel was frequently referenced in Star Trek, and not as a remote destination of exploration but rather as a core world of the Federation with a diverse culture and a high population density.